madushag/MyFarm/README.md

 # cscie-71
-Placeholder repo for our project
+Welcome to our projec repo!